-The Molecular Materials Group research focuses on the design and discovery of new materials for advanced energy storage and the frontiers of catalysis.
-The research encompasses computational, characterization, and synthesis.
+The Molecular Materials Group research focuses on the design and discovery of new materials and interfaces for advanced energy storage and the frontiers of catalysis.
+The Group is involved in closely integrated theoretical and experimental research that encompasses computations, characterization, and synthesis.